 This section analyzes the communication-induced bifurcation, where the thermodynamic cost of information exchange triggers a discontinuous transition.
 As environmental noise $D(t)$ increases, a discontinuous transition occurs in the control response.
 As the bifurcation diagram in Fig. \ref{fig:figure_bifurcation} shows, the moment the noise intensity reaches a critical value $D_c \approx 2.21$, the optimal control effort $u^*$ jumps discontinuously from a finite value (approx. 0.01) to 0.
 In the ordered phase ($D < D_c$) before reaching the critical point, the system functions as Maxwell’s Demon, actively continuing to flow packets in one direction.
 This is because the gain obtained for satisfying demand exceeds the exponential dissipation cost associated with information processing.
 However, when noise $D(t)$ exceeds the critical value $D_c$, the maximum of the evaluation function $J(u)$ disappears, or the evaluation value of information falls below the evaluation function at the origin, resulting in thermodynamic failure.
 At this time, the system enters an autonomous suppression operation, transitioning to a state that preserves stored energy to avoid self-destruction due to excessive dissipation.
 The dissipation corresponds to energy loss for information rewriting and erasure and power switching.

 The phase transition stems from a nonlinear trade-off between the cost of acquiring information and the gains of establishing order.
-At low noise $D$, the rectifying fluctuations is advantages to the information cost.
-As the cost $\Phi$ grows exponentially with $D(t)$ and $u$, the overhead of control becomes greater than the resulting energy benefits at a crossover point $D_c$, where further control is stopped because of the disadvantage.
+Although the discontinuity is mathematically driven by the ${\rm arg~max}$ optimization of $J(u)$, it fundamentally represents a first-order phase transition in non-equilibrium thermodynamics.
+The evaluation function $J(u)$ acts as a thermodynamic potential where the order parameter $u^*$ experiences a sudden collapse as the global maximum switches abruptly from the ordered phase to the disordered phase at the critical parameter $D_c$.